SynthstromAudible/DelugeFirmware/docs/community_features.md

 * Drum Randomizer (DRUM)
 	* When On, the "AUDITION + RANDOM" shortcut is enabled.
-* Master Compressor (COMP)
-	* When On, the Master Compressor is enabled.
 * Fine Tempo Knob (TEMP)
 	* When On, the Fine Tempo change option is enabled.
 * Quantize (QUAN)